 Lastly, just in case you missed it, don’t forget to download my free templates before you leave.
 They’ll give you easy access to the latest dimensions and blueprints to create great imagery.

-So what are your thoughts about Instagram breaking out of the box?
+So what are your thoughts about Instagram’s various post sizes?
 You can leave a comment by clicking here.